LibreCAD/docs/guides/blocks.rst

     Block sample (Library Browser -> misc -> t-part)

 There are two dock widgets for managing blocks.
-The :ref:`Block List <widget-blockList>` dock for managing blocks *within the current drawing* and the :ref:`Library Browser <widget-libBrowser>` dock that displays a *collection of available blocks*.
+The :ref:`Block List <widget-blockList>` dock for managing blocks *within the current drawing* and the :ref:`Library Browser <widget-libBrowser>` dock that displays a *collection of  blocks* in the library.
 Both widgets allow users to insert blocks into the current drawing, but there are a couple of important differences:

    - Blocks inserted from the **Block List**: